 Field of View - The size of the image you can see while looking through a pair of binoculars, represented as a number of feet per thousand yards of distance.
 Note: A higher field of view usually means a less powerful magnification.

 Image-Stabilized - Binoculars with a self-steadying feature, designed to counteract any hand-shaking of the user.

 Individual-Focus - Unlike center-focus, individual-focus binoculars focus each eyepiece separately.

 Light Transmission - The ratio of the total amount of light passing through the objective lens to the eye.
 Better levels of coating increase the amount of light reaching the eye.

 Light-Gathering Power - The ability of the binoculars to collect light.
 This measurement is directly proportional to the size of the objective lens of the binoculars.

 Magnification - The power of the binoculars.
 The magnification will tell you how many times bigger you will see an image, and is the first number in the set of numbers representing a pair of binoculars.
-Example: In the Cannon 10X30 IS Image Stabilized Binoculars, 10 would represent the magnification, meaning the object would be magnified 10 times.
 Note: In most cases, the stronger your magnification, the smaller your field of view will be.